equalitie/ipfs-cache/README.md

   - `libboost-system-dev`
   - `libboost-coroutine-dev`
   - `libboost-program-options-dev`

-For xgo's Docker back-end, you will need to have the `docker.io` package installed and to run `docker pull karalabe/xgo-latest`.

 If you actually intend to cross-compile you will need proper C/C++ cross-compiler packages, Boost libraries for the target system and a toolchain file for CMake to use